Anwesh2/wikitext_fsdp/README.md

 4. Access to budget/billing usage

 ## Limitations
-1. Make the code more modular to make the training work for different datasets and models
+1. Make the code more modular to make the training work for different datasets and models.
-2. Build a custom training class to have more control on the FSDP processes
+2. Build a custom training class to have more control over the FSDP processes.
-3. Incorporate hyperparameter tuning for better performance
+3. Incorporate hyperparameter tuning for better performance.

 ## Things to Do
-1. Generate training and validation plots
+1. Generate training and validation plots.
-2. Generate GPU utilization graphs
+2. Generate proper GPU utilization graphs.

-## Things to Try
+3. Implement better metrics (ROUGE, holistic accuracy metrics)
-1. PEFT LoRA QloRA
+4. PEFT LoRA QloRA
-2. Automated experiments of FSDP parameters
+5. Automated experiments of FSDP parameters
-3. Improve GPU utilization
+6. Improve GPU utilization
-4. Optimise using Dynamo
+7. Optimise using Dynamo
-5. Integrate experiment tracking
+8. Integrate experiment tracking
+9. Better inferencing pipeline